By GreatSchools Staff

 Where to buy it: My First Lego Set

-Some of our parents were concerned that the small pieces holding gears in place might be choking hazards for children under age three, but the toy engaged our little testers and inspired a lot of curious quiet play, something no doubt many parents would welcome!
+Some parents were concerned that the small pieces holding gears in place might be choking hazards for children under age 3, so Gears requires some parental supervision.
+Still, the toy engaged our little testers and inspired a lot of curious, quiet play, something many parents will welcome!

 Bottom line: A hands-on STEM toy that helps with fine-motor skills and interactive mechanical exploration.